Viewing this page on your device?

 If you understand WHY your child is struggling with food, it becomes less personal.
 I know how easy it is to feel upset when your child rejects your painstakingly prepared meal, but usually the issue is beyond their control, especially when they are young.

-Our ultimate goal is to have kids who eat a healthy balanced diet!
+Our ultimate goal should be for our kids to eat a healthy balanced diet!

-Once you have figured out WHY your child struggles to eat well, and you are taking steps to help them desensitize, or to cope with their SPD or to develop coordination skills, then take these baby steps to a healthier diet:
+Once you have figured out WHY your child struggles to eat well, and you are taking steps to help them desensitize, or to cope with their sensory processing issues or to develop coordination skills, then take these baby steps to a healthier diet:

 A key concept in dealing with picky eaters is to introduce one new food at a time, over a period of time, and to not ask your child to eat a plate full of new food!